| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 descriptions of us.
 But we challenge Mr. Swecker to suggest

+alternatives to CUMA.
 If the governing body of our church ratifies a church law,

 repeatedly, but some bishops and others in authority refuse to uphold